 Therm-A-Rest Z Lite Sol

 The Therm-a-Rest Z Lite SOL blends durability with a relatively small packed size to create our favorite inexpensive pad.
 It's ideal for the budget conscious as well as the hardcore: thru-hikers, alpine climbers, and mountaineers who prefer the light simplicity of closed-cell foam.
-Though not as durable as the Ridge Rest SOLite, this pad is much more compact.
-As you can see in the photo above, a 1/2 length version takes up little space on the side of a pack.
+Though not as durable and $15 more than the Therm-a-Rest Ridge Rest SOLite, this pad is much more compact and quick to store.
+A 1/2 length version takes up little space on the side of a pack.
 Setup takes seconds.
+While both the Ridge Rest and Z Lite score low for comfort, there is a cheap and easy fix: buy a sheet of 1/2 inch foam and cut it down to 36 inches (roughly your hips to head span).
+This adds comfort, some extra insulation and only add 4 ounces and a little bulk.

 Compact for closed-cell foam